aashifuxdev/Git-book/page-2/multipage.md

 # MultiPage

-Add content in gitbook after commit in github
+dd content in gitbook after commit in github

 removed the content